enrike/ehu-abstractions/readme.txt

 -- HOW TO INSTALL THIS LIBRARY? --
-Like any other PD library http://puredata.info/docs/faq/how-do-i-install-externals-and-help-files You can also just keep the ehu folder next to your patches
+Like any other PD library http://puredata.info/docs/faq/how-do-i-install-externals-and-help-files You can also just keep the ehu folder next to your patches Note that it relies on several externals included in pd-extended, so if you want to use EHU within standard vanilla PD you need to install those as well.

 --- License --- GPL